-The first module takes a look at how the skeletal system in our bodies works in conjunction with corrective exercises.
+The first module looks at how the skeletal system in our bodies works in conjunction with corrective exercises.
 It also looks into how muscles, our central nervous system, and joints operate in terms of movement.

 The second module then shows practical ways to introduce this new-found knowledge into a client’s exercises and workouts.
 This includes movement analysis, ensuring correct alignment and stability, mobility restoration and how to do an assessment of soft tissue.

-Ample study guides and practice tests from ISSA will help you prepare for the exam.
+Ample ISSA study guides and practice tests will help you prepare for the exam.
 Should you fail, you can take a retest without paying a cent extra.
 Check out the corrective exercise specialist certification from ISSA here.

 Strength and Conditioning Certifications